maxscheijen/maxscheijen.github.io/content/posts/find-and-replace-in-vim.md

 I started to work with vim about 2 weeks ago and there is so much to learn.
 However, I think I have some of the basics covered.

 One thing I wanted to learn this week is find and replace.
 This is an operation I use a lot, both in my coding work as in my writing.
-Or atleast the basics of find and replace.
+Or at least the basics of find and replace.

 ## Pattern